-The prize will be given to the student who was, in the judgement of the Board of Examiners, the best final year student in the module Financial Engineering (FIN3017), in Queen's University Management School.
+The prize will be given to the student who was, in the judgement of the Undergraduate Board of Examiners, the student who has achieved the highest overall mark in the module Financial Engineering (FIN3017), in Queen's Management School.

 The award can be made in conjunction with another award.
 If there is a tie the award can be split between candidates.